Drwhomust/hazzy/src/www/README IF YOU WILL MOD THE GAME.txt

 instead just save everything in this folder and make sure it's with NW.JS so it can do it's thing to run the game

-also try to use TypeScrpirt and covert it to JS

 and lastly use node.js APIs
-the game supports it
+the game supports it and the game mostly runs on node.js

 anyways have fun